0liveiraVictor/postgres-dbms-in-docker-container/README.md

 docker network create [network_name]
 ```

-where `network_name` represents the name of the Docker network that will be common to both the PostgreSQL and pgAdmin instances.
+where `network_name` represents the name of the Docker network that will be common to both the Postgres and pgAdmin instances.

 For example purposes, you can test the network creation command shown below: